| Title: | Calculating Marginal Effects and Levels with Errors |

 clustering standard errors), the degrees of freedom for the T test / p-value

-calculation may need to be specified using dof
+calculation may need to be specified using dof.

-This function currently only supports glm
+This function currently only supports glm and

-objects.
+ivreg objects.
 If you would like to use lm

-objects, consider running a glm
+objects, consider running a glm with family gaussian.

 When calculating predicted levels and effects for models built using weights,

-returns weighted averages for levels and effects by default.
+marg returns weighted averages for levels and effects by default.

-Users can remove this option by setting weights = NULL
+Users can remove this option by setting weights = NULL.

 list of dataframes with predicted margins/effects, standard errors, p-values, and confidence interval bounds